fastify/fastify-rate-limit/README.md

 })
 ```

-In case a client reaches the maximum number of allowed requests, an error will be send to the user with the status code setted to `429`:
+In case a client reaches the maximum number of allowed requests, an error will be sent to the user with the status code set to `429`:
 ```js
 {
   statusCode: 429,